 How can company directors prove their income?

-In order to obtain a limited company director mortgage, you’ll need to prove your income.
+In order to obtain limited company director mortgages, you’ll need to prove your income.
 That might sound a little daunting and troublesome if the money you earn consists of a mixture of basic salary (which, often, can be on the low side) and dividends.
 The latter, by their very nature, can fluctuate and guarantee isn’t always there.
 So, how can you prove to lenders you’re good for the income you claim is yours?